TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

         `activate` and `assign` are synonyms, for those used to other distros' `beadm`, or Triton's `sdcadm platform`, respectively.

+        This command is disallowed on Triton Compute Nodes.

       piadm avail

         Query the well-known SmartOS PI repository for available ISO images, listed by PI-Stamp.
 No PI-Stamps older than the currently running PI stamp will be listed.

+        This command is disallowed on Triton Compute Nodes.

       piadm bootable [-d | -e [-i <source>] | -r] [ZFS-pool-name]